 Deposition of salt spray and dust

 Trees may be affected up to 50 meters from a highway, especially downwind.
 Exposed plants collect the most droplets so get the most damage.
-On conifers, needles brown at the tips (tip burn), drop early.
-On conifers, buds may die and twigs die back, often leading to witches’ brooms as numerous buds develop to replace the dead tips.
+On conifers, needles brown at the tips (tip burn) and drop early.
+On hardwoods, buds may die and twigs die back, often leading to witches’ brooms as numerous buds develop to replace the dead tips.

 Mechanisms of Injury

-Excess sodium causes injury to plants through several mechanisms.
+Excess salt causes injury to plants through several mechanisms.

 - Salts in general decrease the osmotic potential of soil water, making it more difficult for the plant to take up water.